 List of Contributors

-The Dialects of British English in Fictional Texts: Introduction
+Introduction: The Dialects of British English in Fictional Texts: Style, Translation and Ideology

 Donatella Montini and Irene Ranzato, Sapienza Università di Roma